guardian/editions/.github/pull_request_template.md

-## Why are you doing this?
+## Summary

 <!--
-This sounds super accusatory BUT the idea is to help you work out the scope of the change outside of a typical trello card scope.
-You don't have to explain why you personally are doing this!
+Why are we doing this?

+Explain the scope of the change and how that fits within the bug or the feature being worked on.
+Link the corresponding Trello Card below.

-If this PR is a fix, please include a link to the original PR that introduced the breakage for reference.
+If this PR is a fix, please include a link to the original PR that introduced the breakage, if any, for reference.
 -->

 [**Trello Card ->**](https://trello.com)

-## Changes

-* Change 1
-* Change 2

-## Screenshots
+## Test Plan

 <!--
+Describe what steps where followed to reproduce the bug and/or to access the feature, and what observation confirms it works as expected.

 Please try to add visuals!
-This is super worthwhile for historical reasons as well as to allow other contributors who aren't developers to collaborate -->
+This is worthwhile for historical reasons as well as to allow other contributors who aren't developers to collaborate.
+-->